Ungkimyou/Hephaestus-Bot/README.md

 ## Adding Hephaestus to your bot

 Adding Hephaestus to your own bot is simple.
-For privacy and security reasons, I have not uploaded the `config.json` file along with some other files.
+For privacy and security reasons, I have not uploaded the `.env` file along with some other files.
 Simply create a `.env` and structure it as follows
 ```
 TOKEN = YOUR_BOT_TOKEN
 OWNER_ID = YOUR_USER_ID
 PREFIX = COMMAND PREFIX
 YOUTUBE_KEY = YOUTUBE_API_KEY
+GENIUS_KEY = YOUR_GENIUS_ACCESS_TOKEN
 ```
 ## Information on Dev
 Donald Jennings - [@donald_jenningz](https://twitter.com/donald_jenningz) - donald.jennings2020@gmail.com - DonaldJennings#7915